ALMA detection of hydrogen cyanide (HCN) in the atmosphere of Saturn: Result and discussion

-We presented the first 856.192 $\mu$m (350.145 GHz) wavelength continuum emission map of the solar gas planet Saturn in Figure~\ref{fig:cont}.
-The surface brightness colour scale in a continuum image has the unit of Jy beam$^{-1}$.
-In the continuum image, the ring pattern of Saturn is clearly visible at the sub-millimeter wavelength.
-The synthesised beam size of the Saturn continuum image was 0.788$^{\prime\prime}\times$0.612$^{\prime\prime}$.
-After the generation of the continuum emission map, we fitted the 2D Gaussian over the circular disk part of Saturn (except the ring) using the CASA task {\tt IMFIT} and we obtained the flux density 1.603$\pm$0.35 Jy beam$^{-1}$.
-We observed that the continuum image was larger than the synthesised beam size, which indicated the continuum emission was resolved at 856.192 $\mu$m.
-Earlier, \cite{dav66} detected the first radio continuum emission from Saturn at wavelength 21.2 cm with a flux density of 0.082$\pm$0.022 Jy, which indicated the obtained flux density was associated with error due to the low resolution of the telescope. \cite{dav66} also explained that the synchrotron emission was responsible for the continuum emission at a wavelength of 21.2 cm from Saturn, but that the continuum emission at a frequency of 350.145 GHz was mainly coming from thermal emission.
+We present the 856.19 $\mu$m (350.14 GHz) wavelength continuum emission image of the gas planet Saturn in Figure~\ref{fig:cont}.
+The surface brightness colour scale in the continuum image has units of a Jy beam$^{-1}$.
+In the continuum image, the ring pattern of Saturn is clearly visible at sub-millimeter wavelengths.
+The synthesized beam size of the continuum image was 0.78$^{\prime\prime}\times$0.61$^{\prime\prime}$.
+The disk average (except ring) continuum flux density of Saturn is 1.60$\pm$0.35 Jy beam$^{-1}$.
+We estimate the flux density by drawing a 16$^{\prime\prime}$ circle over the disk part of planet.
+We do not estimate the flux densities of rings because it is very difficult due to their complex structure.